hiiamboris/red-wiki/Map!-datatype.md

 * like hash! and block!, map! is <u>case-sensitive for storage</u>, but <u>case-insensitive for lookup</u> by default.
 * if a `none` value is specified as value, the key will not be created (see "Deleting keys" section).

-Another way to create a new map is to `copy` an existing one
+Another way to create a new map is to use the `copy` action on an existing one.

 ###Retrieving values